FuchsiaOS/FuchsiaOS-docs-zh_CN/concepts/components/v2/capabilities/storage.md

 The framework allocates storage subdirectories based on either the component instance's [moniker][glossary.moniker] or a static [instance ID][glossary.component-instance-identifier].
-Each instance ID is a 256-bit globally unique identifier listed in a component storage index file.
+Each instance ID is a 256-bit globally unique identifier listed in a component ID index file.

-The following is an example entry in a component storage index file containing a stable instance ID:
+The following is an example entry in a component ID index file containing a stable instance ID:

 ```json5